Author: Peter Abraham, BSN, RN

 Peter's Mission

-Peter's goal is simple: create a supportive environment where no one faces life's hardest moments alone.
+Peter's goal is simple: create a supportive environment where no one faces life's most challenging moments alone.
 He writes helpful articles, books, and guides to help caregivers, families, and healthcare professionals feel prepared and confident.

 He also shares his knowledge through his YouTube channel, Nurse Peter, where he discusses death, dying, and compassionate care with hospice nurses, holistic nurses, caregivers, and end-of-life professionals.